We Made a List of Every Time the MCU Straightwashed Its Queer Potential

 Representation is really important. … It was important to us as we did four of these films, we wanted a gay character somewhere in them.
 We felt it was important that one of us play him, to ensure the integrity and show it is so important to the filmmakers that one of us is representing that.
 It is a perfect time, because one of the things that is compelling about the Marvel Universe moving forward is its focus on diversity.

 So let’s talk about representation.
 Let’s talk about the absolute plethora of chances the MCU had to make a meaningful decision about the LGBTQ community in its multi-billion-dollar franchise.
-Let’s talk about every time an MCU straightwash prevented audiences from experiencing the vastly interesting, iconic, and richly queer characters they have at their disposal.
+Let’s talk about every time an MCU straightwash prevented audiences from experiencing the vastly interesting, downright iconic and richly queer characters they have at their disposal.

 Here are 5 times an MCU straightwash kept us from getting meaningful gay MCU moments: